TakiiiNotFound/VRChat-Custom-Notif-Sound/README.md

 feel free to use anything on this project BUT THE AUDIO FILES i warn you i dont own the audio file

+0.1

+initial release

+0.2

+fix crash when the websocket get disconected